apache/doris/docs/en/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     * `in_memory`

-        Use this property to set whether the table is [Memory Table] (DORIS/Operation Manual/Memory Table.md).
+        Doris has no concept of memory tables.

+        When this property is set to `true`, Doris will try to cache the data blocks of the table in the PageCache of the storage engine, which has reduced disk IO.
+But this property does not guarantee that the data block is resident in memory, it is only used as a best-effort identification.

         `"in_memory" = "true"`